-It is important to give an historical context to the term numeracy to demonstrate how it is evolving both nationally and internationally.
-Numeracy had connotations to science and astronomy centuries back, but more recently towards trade and barter (Steen 1997; Madison and Steen, 2008).
+This section explores how the concept of numeracy has evolved from its origins to a more sophisticated model of empowering citizens to be critical of the world around them through using their mathematical thinking, skills and dispositions in context.
+Historically, numeracy had connotations to science and astronomy centuries back, but more recently towards trade and barter (Steen 1997; Madison and Steen, 2008).
 Researchers are in agreement that the term first appeared in the Crowther Report in 1956 (Withnall, 1995; O’ Donoghue, 2003).
-In the Crowther Report (1959), it stated that numeracy was as an important component to understanding problems, and it aided to think quantitatively in situations.
+In the Crowther Report, (Crowther, 1959) it stated that numeracy was as an important component in understanding problems, and it aided to think quantitatively in situations.
 Cockcroft (1982) described numeracy as an “at-homeness” (1982, p.
 11) with numbers and an “appreciation and understanding” (1982, p.
 11) of information which was displayed mathematically.
 Cumming (1996) suggested that both the Crowther and Cockcroft Reports were written for the exploration of mathematical thinking.
 Steen (1997, 1999) explained that mathematical literacy was scientific in nature whereas terms such as quantitative literacy or numeracy were contextual.
+Similarly Goos (2007) explained that the content for numeracy arises from the context in which it is used, and she devised a contemporary model for numeracy.

-Goos (2007) spoke about the fact that numeracy has no content but instead the content arises from the context in which numeracy arises.
-This, in essence, implies the need for what Askew (2015) referenced as using a critical orientation.
-He stated that being critical implies that when a context arises that discernment is required: between different mathematical models to solve the problem; within different mathematical models; and whether or not mathematical thinking is required to solve the problem in the first instance.
-A mathematical model is explained as having the capacity to apply mathematical skills to a real-life problem, solve the problem and then evaluate the answer.
 Goos (2007) devised a model for upskilling teachers in numeracy whereby numeracy is looked upon as a practice (Askew, 2015; Geiger et al., 2015a).
 This particular model, devised by Goos (2007) in Figure 1 was initially developed “for teachers to plan for, and reflect upon, effective teaching and learning practices in numeracy” (Geiger et al., 2015b, p.
 612).
-The use of contexts was central to Goos’ (2007) understanding of numeracy; furthermore, research (Venkat and Winter, 2015) has shown that even when contexts are used, more attention needs to be paid to how the context is viewed, to ensure that the numeracy is adequately explained and justified, and also to ensure there is no ambiguity between similar concepts having different meanings in different situations.
+The use of contexts was central to Goos’ (2007) understanding of numeracy.
+Venkat and Winter (2015) found that attention needed to be paid to how numeracy in context is viewed, to ensure numeracy is adequately explained and justified.
+Askew (2015) explained the need for being interrogative and critical in nature in examining the manner in which numeracy is used to allow us to solve problems in different contexts.

 Figure 1.
 A critical orientation for numeracy (taken from Goos et al., 2012a, p.
 4)